International Lottery in Liechtenstein Foundation: Chronology

 In early 1995, executives of London Mall, a British software developer conceived the idea of an Internet lottery.
 A license to run a fixed odds Internet lottery, without international marketing restrictions, was obtained from the Liechtenstein government.
 The International Lottery in Liechtenstein Foundation (ILLF), a charitable foundation, was formed to operate this lottery, then called Interlotto.
 It also introduced the first instant scratchcard games on the Internet during this time.

 The first Interlotto ticket was sold to Mario Frick, the Prime Minister of Liechtenstein (December 15, 1993 - April 5, 2001).
 The first Interlotto draw took place at the Köfferli bar in the quaint capital of Vaduz, Liechtenstein on the Saturday evening of 7 October 1995.
 Caroline Burdet, Liechtenstein's first Olympic bobsledder, drew the winning six numbers for what is billed as the first nationally sanctioned lottery on the Internet.

 Fourteen months later, on 13 January 1997 the lottery site was renamed from Interlotto to PLUS Lotto following an agreement with the International Federation of Red Cross and Red Crescent Societies (IFRC), one of the world's best known and most respected humanitarian organisations, whereby the IFRC would become its major beneficiary.
 The first draw under the PLUS Lotto name took place on 18 April 1997.

 Regulation

 ILLF was licensed by the government of Liechtenstein to operate its lotteries.
 The license was highly regulated, with government appointed auditors (Thöny Treuhand AG, Vaduz) auditing the ILLF books of account and overseeing all aspects of the operations including scrutinization of lottery pre-draw and draw procedures.
 This includes all lottery games as well as the instant win games.

-ILLF's partners were credible and well known:

 Thawte certified the ILLF sites to guarantee personal information such as credit card details is protected and securely processed.

 The larger Jackpot prizes were insured through R K Harrison Group Limited, a Lloyd's broker, to ensure guaranteed Jackpot prize payouts.

 Liechtensteinische Landesbank AG held the player funds from transactions made on all the ILLF operated sites to assure funds were securely held and paid out to players.
 Liechtensteinische Landesbank AG, a AAA rated bank, is predominately owned by the Principality of Liechtenstein.